+Zoe worked in politics and law reform for five years before coming to the Bar.
+From 2013-2016, she was involved in issues including the application of the Human Rights Act to residential care arranged by local authorities, policy change relating to the funding of safe abortions for rape victims in armed conflict and reform of investigatory powers and defamation law.
 In 2012, Zoe worked for an independent commission established by the Coalition Government to investigate the case for a UK Bill of Rights.
-From 2010-2011, she worked in India alongside grassroots disability rights activists, where she conducted research and undertook advocacy work in relation to a federal bill implementing the UN Convention on the Rights of Persons with Disabilities.
+From 2010-2011, she worked in New Delhi alongside grassroots disability rights activists, towards a federal bill implementing the UN Convention on the Rights of Persons with Disabilities.

-With Lord Lester QC, Zoe researched and co-drafted Five Ideas To Fight For: How Our Freedom is Under Threat and Why it Matters (Oneworld, 2016).
+With Lord Lester of Herne Hill QC, Zoe also wrote Five Ideas To Fight For: How Our Freedom is Under Threat and Why it Matters (Oneworld, 2016).
 The book charts the evolution of the legal protections given to the rule of law, human rights, equality, free speech and privacy in the UK; and describes ways in which those protections are under threat.
-The book has been endorsed by Mary Robinson (former UN Commissioner for Human Rights and President of Ireland), Harold Koh (former legal advisor to President Obama), Sir Sydney Kentridge QC, Baroness Helena Kennedy QC; and positively reviewed, including by Lord Pannick QC in The Times.
-It was cited by UK Supreme Court in the majority ruling in PJS v NGN UKSC 26.
+It was endorsed by Mary Robinson (former UN Commissioner for Human Rights and President of Ireland), Harold Koh (former legal advisor to President Obama), Sir Sydney Kentridge QC, Baroness Helena Kennedy QC; and positively reviewed, including by Lord Pannick QC in The Times.
+It was cited by the UK Supreme Court in the majority ruling in PJS v NGN UKSC 26.

-Zoe is a member of the Bar Human Rights Committee (BHRC), the Human Rights Lawyers Association (HRLA) and JUSTICE.
+Zoe is a member of the Bar Human Rights Committee (BHRC), the Human Rights Lawyers Association (HRLA), the Immigration Law Practitioners Association and JUSTICE.